LHarveyDev/homes-for-hounds/README.md

   1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

      1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath the title there is a Hero Image.
 In the bottom half of the index page there is information and links to furthur reading.
-     2. The main points are made immediately with the hero image and About Us section of text.
+     2. The main points are made immediately with the Hero Image and About Us section of text.
      3. The user has two options, use the navigation buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.

   2. As a First Time Visitor, I want them to be able to easily navigate throughout the site to find content.